2024 International Conference Agenda

 4:00pm - 5:00pm

-New Member Mixer
+New Member Mixer (The Motto Bar)

 AURP’s annual get together of our newest members with the AURP Board of Directors and peers setting a stage for collaboration and networking as we kick off the AURP Annual Conference.